Ed94/SectoredLang/README.md

 The handler will deduce what modules to use when using the formatting of the sectors within the mas files.

-Naturally downside of this handler is there is an minimum degree of overhead for supporting a module based system that can interpet how to package implementation based on all these factors.
+Naturally downside of this handler is there is an minimum degree of overhead for supporting a module based system.
+It has to interpet how to package implementation based on all these factors.
 Also any modules beyond compiled will need a byte-code level interpreter at least to be able to generate a proper package.
 Package types can also greatly vary depending on modules used from compiled code to pure vm code or hybrid.

 ## Modules:
 Metal - The raw binary packager.